1. Is orientation required?

-Once your enrollment deposit is processed, you will receive a mailing from the NSO Office with specific details about how to sign up for orientation and register any guests who may be attending with you.
+Once your enrollment deposit is processed, you will receive a mailing from NSO with specific details about how to sign up for orientation and register any family members or guests who may be attending with you.
 The link to the NSO Registration Form is available through your My Blue Hen Home portal for enrolled students.

 3. Is there a fee for orientation?

 Every new student is billed a non-refundable $145 NSO fee on their first tuition bill, regardless of program attendance; this fee covers the cost of NSO and the administration of the math placement exam.
-The non-refundable event fee for each family member attending NSO is $35; there is no charge for guests under the age of 10, however NSO is not be appropriate for siblings and young children because the program is designed for college students and their parents.
+The non-refundable event fee for each family member attending NSO is $35, payable by credit card or online check through the NSO registration form.
+There is no charge for guests under the age of 10, however NSO is not be appropriate for siblings and young children because the program is designed for college students and their parents.

 attend orientation with me?

 Yes!
-In fact, we encourage your parents or family to attend with you.
-Parents and family will have a separate day of programs and information sessions, occurring concurrently with your NSO, to help them prepare for your arrival on campus.
+In fact, we encourage your family members to attend with you.
+Parents and family will have some separate information sessions, occurring concurrently with your NSO, to help them prepare for your transition to campus.

 a distance and plan to stay overnight